 More—click to display the Brushes dialog to access advanced brush settings.

 Stabilizer—enables stroke stabilization using either a Rope stabilizer or Window stabilizer mode; the former drags the stroke end by a 'rope' to smooth the stroke but lets you introduce sharp corners at increasing rope Length (radius) values by redirecting the slackened rope; the latter will smooth the stroke by averaging sampled input positions within a Window whose size is configurable.

 Tolerance—how dissimilar the pixels can be compared to the sampled pixel for the pixels to be erased.
 A low percentage affects only pixels very similar to the sampled pixel

-Sample continuously—if this option is off (default), samples the colour only once on the first click.
-When selected, samples colour continuously as you drag.
+Sample continuously—if this option is off (default), samples the color only once on the first click.
+When selected, samples color continuously as you drag.

-Contiguous—when selected (default), affects neighboring pixels as well as the sampled pixel colour.
-If this option is off, affects only the selected pixel colour.
+Contiguous—when selected (default), affects neighboring pixels as well as the sampled pixel color.
+If this option is off, affects only the selected pixel color.